phloreenm/MP1-CultureCoffee-CI-CoBC-FM/README.md

 ---
 # **Issues**
 Along the development I encountered different issues.
 Some of them were fixed, for other I found a way around of just used a better solution.
+- When resizing the browser window to mobile view, at the left of the browser can be seen the hidden navigation bar transition effect.
 - [Contact Page legend text centering](): an issue I had was centering the legend element, which wasn't easy achievable through css, because of the cross browsers incompatibility.
 There an in-line property solved it (https://www.geeksforgeeks.org/html-legend-align-attribute/).
 Issues discussed [HERE](https://stackoverflow.com/questions/4006824/how-to-center-the-legend-element-what-to-use-instead-of-aligncenter-attribu)
 - I could not find a FontAwesome icon for Tripadvisor.
 Issue is discussed [HERE](https://github.com/FortAwesome/Font-Awesome/issues/18180)
 - While site was deployed on github Pages, the images on the site wouldn't load.
 Found out that I have to remove the '/' from the link.
 Example: